 - Automated virtual agents and chatbots use natural language processing (NLP) to communicate with humans in a way that feels natural and human-like.

 - Automatic summarization of documents or news articles allows computers to quickly extract the most important information from long-form text.

 - Business intelligence analysis of long-form documents, such as emails and forms, can help organizations identify key trends and insights.

 - Indexing of key phrases that indicate sentiment, such as positive and negative comments on social media, can help businesses monitor their brand reputation and respond to customer feedback.

-Applications that utilize deep learning techniques can track user activity and provide personalized recommendations to enhance user experiences.
-By analyzing the behaviour of various users, these applications can help them discover new products or services.
-Major media and entertainment companies, such as Netflix, Fox and Peacock, leverage deep learning to offer personalized video recommendations to their users.
+Applications that utilise deep learning techniques can track user activity and provide personalized recommendations to enhance user experiences.
+By analysing the behaviour of various users, these applications can help them discover new products or services.
+Major media and entertainment companies, such as Netflix, Fox and Peacock, leverage deep learning to offer personalised video recommendations to their users.

 How Does Deep Learning Work?

 Deep learning algorithms are modelled after the human brain and consist of neural networks.
 Just as the human brain contains interconnected neurons that process information, deep learning neural networks are made up of layers of artificial neurons that work together to learn and process data.